Snapchat Clone, or How to Make an App Like SnapChat

-In order to build an app like SnapChat, we should find out what is so unique about it.
+In order to build an app like Snapchat, we should find out what is so unique about it.

 Evidently, its uniqueness lies in the fact that users themselves set a time limit indicating how long recipients can view the material being sent (up to ten seconds).
-After the specified time, the snap is being automatically deleted.
-With the Stories, the situation is slightly different: users enjoy the media content no more than 24 hours.
+After the specified time, the snap is automatically deleted.
+With the Stories, the situation is slightly different: users enjoy the media content for no more than 24 hours.
 But again, it's the top time, and then a Story is being self-destroyed.

 Such an approach significantly reduces the risk that the media content would be illegally distributed on the Internet.
-It means you may exchange the most original, even strange and bold pictures with your friends and be sure they are the only ones who see these frames.
+It means you may exchange the most original, even strange, and bold pictures with your friends and be sure they are the only ones who see these frames.

-It’s a great idea, which arouses the admiration of the SnapChat app's users.
+It’s a great idea, which arouses the admiration of the Snapchat app's users.
 They really appreciate the maximum privacy and security of their personal space and the possibility of self-realization without unnecessary restrictions.

 As you see, without self-destructive messages, Snapchat would never have become so popular.
 Of course, today many messaging applications implement a similar feature, but they are nothing more than Snapchat clones.
-Snapchat was the first one of its kind, that's why it managed to attract the audience of youngsters.
+Snapchat was the first one of its kind, that's why it managed to attract an audience of youngsters.
 And, as experience shows, this very audience is able to provide explosive growth in the number of active users.